DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 There is a chance that he would be attacked once he'll get closer.
 It could be a trap after all.
-But Kay hesitated only few seconds.
+But Kai hesitated only few seconds.

 "...Got it"